TechViewpay/ViewPay-HTML5/README_en.md

 	- If No (VPnoAds ()) : The button disappears (or a message can be shown)

 Technically speaking there are therefore two different buttons:
-- A temporary (#btnVpChargement) and non-clickable button available from the start
+- A temporary (#btnVpLoading) and non-clickable button available from the start
 - A final button (#btnShowViewPay), clickable but hidden.
 As soon as an advertisement is available, the VPloadAds function replaces the temporary buttin with the final one .